What is Remote Work?

 If you’re a full-time employee at a company with a corporate office:

 This is a multi-step process and not something that should be jumped into without a bit of thought.
 You’ll need to consider your current professional role, your working style, and be prepared to have in-depth conversations with your manager about how remote working could work for you and your team.
 You’ll need to build up a well-researched business case that is specific to your role in your organization and use the powers of persuasion to get your boss on board.
+And if taking your current job remotely is not an option, we got you - check out our guide on how to get a remote job.
 Don’t worry, you don’t have to do it alone.
 We’ll show you how to segue into remote work, whether you want to do it once a week, or for an entire year.

 If you’re a freelancer